Logic Functions

 function.
 Either the original or modified value will be returned depending on

 the result of the predicate.
-Check out when
+Check out when for a negated version of

 this function.